Anna's Weekly Update

-Voted YES on The Energy Efficient Government Technology Act
+Voted YES on The Save the Internet Act

-Voted YES on The Coastal and Marine Economies Protection Act
+Voted YES on The Local Water Protection Act

 In the Words of My Constituents

 Every week hundreds of my constituents call and write to me to express their concerns, share their passions, and ask questions regarding legislation and policies.
-So far this year, over 87,750 constituents have contacted me, and this month, 3,955 constituents have weighed in.
 I actually read every communication and every constituent receives a personal response to their specific questions and comments.
-This week, 2,114 constituents contacted our office, including:
+This week, 1,856 constituents contacted our office, including:

-- 127 constituents wrote to me in support of the Reducing Waste in National Parks Act
+- 93 constituents writing in support of the Bird-Safe Buildings Act

 Anna’s Recommended Reading and Watching